smspillaz/reading/papers/nlp/multimodal/image/datasets/winoground_probing_vision_and_language_models_for_visio_linguistic_complexity.md

 ---
-title: Winoground: Probing Vision and Language Models for Visio-Linguistic Complexity
+title: "Winoground: Probing Vision and Language Models for Visio-Linguistic Complexity"
 ---